tidepool-org/tidepool-org.github.io/_docs/terms-of-use.md

 ### **13. Changes to the Tidepool Apps**

 We reserve the right to modify, refine, add or remove features, impose limits on the service or size of storage available to you, or suspend the Tidepool Apps, with or without prior notice to you and without liability to anyone, including you or any third party.
 In the unlikely event of discontinuance, we will endeavor to notify you to allow you to export your Information.
 We may impose or you may experience limits on your use of the Tidepool Apps.
 If you disagree with any changes to the Tidepool Apps, you agree that your only recourse will be to stop using the Tidepool Apps.
-You may export your Information or request that you Information be deleted before doing so.
+You may export your Information or request that your Information be deleted before doing so.
 Continuing to access the Tidepool Apps after any modifications will indicate that you agree with the changes and are satisfied with the Tidepool Apps as modified.

 ### **14. General**